Nevada, Iowa: History

 Nevada was platted in 1853 along the banks of the West Indian Creek.
 A local settler, Mr. Thrift, named the town after his daughter, Sierra Nevada, who was named after the Sierra Nevada mountain range.
 On October 11, 1853, Theodore E. and Hannah Alderman moved into the first structure in Nevada.
 This structure served as Pioneer Store, post office, and courtroom.
 Their son Ulysses Sherman Alderman later served on the Iowa House of Representatives.
 A post office has been in operation in Nevada since 1854.

 Historic properties in Nevada include Briggs Terrace Evergreen Lane Property, completed in 1879, and the Nevada Downtown Historic District, listed on the National Register of Historic Places in 2003.
 In 2019, the district became the 54th Main Street Iowa community, part of the larger Main Street Programs in the United States.

+Attractions

+There are numerous attractions in Nevada, including the Story Country Fair, held at the country fairgrounds in town.
+Nevada also has its own community pool, the Fawcett Family Aquatic Center and the SCORE Recreation Athletic Complex, along with numerous other city parks.
+A notable private roadside attraction along the Historic Lincoln Highway is Starbucks Drive-In, (not to be confused with Starbucks Coffee) founded by Darrell Starbuck in 1956.
+The establishment is well known for their soft serve ice cream.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.08 sqmi, of which 5.06 sqmi is land and 0.02 sqmi is water.